svaksha/Julia.jl/HPC.md

 + [HSA.jl](https://github.com/JuliaGPU/HSA.jl) :: Julia Bindings for the HSA Runtime.
 + [julia-CuMatrix](https://github.com/stefan-k/julia-CuMatrix) :: CUDA Matrix library.
 + [julia-kernels](https://github.com/toivoh/julia-kernels) :: A small suite of tools aimed at being able to write kernels in Julia, which could be executed on the CPU, or as GPU kernels.
++ [MXNet.jl](https://github.com/dmlc/MXNet.jl) :: The dmlc/mxnet Julia package for flexible and efficient GPU computing and state-of-art deep learning in Julia.
 + [OpenCL.jl](https://github.com/JuliaGPU/OpenCL.jl) :: OpenCL 1.2 Julia bindings - a cross platform parallel computation API for programming parallel devices, with implementations from AMD, Nvidia, Intel, and others, similar in scope to PyOpenCL.
 + [UberSignals.jl](https://github.com/SimonDanisch/UberSignals.jl) :: Concept for a fast event signal system, using JIT and GPU acceleration, loosely inspired by Reactive.jl.